-This Function in Excel is very simple easy to use.
+LEFT Function in Excel is very simple easy to use.
 Let us now see how to the use LEFT function in Excel with the help of some examples.

-Firstly, we will see the example of a LEFT function without optional argument to make it clear of usage:
+Firstly, we will see the example of a LEFT function without an optional argument to make it clear of usage:

 Step 1: We have to start the formula from “ =“, then type LEFT and then tab.
 The picture of Step 1 is below:

-So, in the above picture, we are using the LEFT function for the cell address A5 which is written as Function.
+So, in the above picture, we are using the LEFT function for the cell address A5, which is written as Function.

-Step 3: As we do not have to use the optional argument in this example, we have to just click enter or we can close the bracket or press enter.
+Step 3: As we do not have to use the optional argument in this example, we have to just click enter or close the bracket or press enter.
 Both will have the same result.

-Now, we will see the other scenario where the optional argument is greater than the number of words, then it will return as a whole string or word.
+Now, we will see the other scenario where the optional argument is greater than the number of words; then, it will return as a whole string or word.

 Now, we will see the example with the optional argument (num_chars).
-How we can use it?
+How can we use it?